AngelMunoz/Finny/docs/assets/docs/v1/features/development.md

 Perla is built using [Saturn] which in turn is build with [asp.net] making it a blazing fast development server.

-by default Perla uses these options if you don't specify them in the `perla.jsonc` > `devServer` object
+by default Perla uses these options if you don't specify them in the `perla.json` > `devServer` object

 - autoStart - true